alexwong23/info2222_webdevils/readme.txt

 Sign up
   - validation if fields not provided

+Change password
+  - success even when fields are empty (ERROR)

 CSS Front end for:
   - name of page shown above
   - home